bossebandowski/02229-project/README.md

 ...
 ```
 #### Neighbourhood Function
-The neighbourhood function is used by the iterative metaheuristics to generate solutions that are similar to the current
+The neighbourhood function is used by the simmulated annealing algorithm to generate solutions that are similar to the current
 one.
 We implemented one neighbourhood function that replaces a segment of one route in the solution with a
 randomly generate new segment.
 The only constraint is that the nodes must be connected to each other as defined by the
 input file.